phensley/cldr-engine/README.md

 ## Versioning

-- `1.0` release is stable.
+- `1.0` release is stable (CLDR v36).
-- `1.1` release will upgrade to CLDR v37 and add some new features.
+- `1.1` release is stable (CLDR v37).
-- `2.0` is reserved to make major improvements in the library in several areas TBD.
+- `1.2` is in planning and early development.

+A future `2.0` release is planned.
+Features would include:

+- API improvements for calendars, decimal, and other types.
+- Moving embedded static data to top-level and make it more user-configurable.
+- Make it easier to use a small subset of features with far less code.

 Due to this library's dependence on CLDR data, it uses a **modified semantic versioning** scheme `[MAJOR][MINOR][PATCH]`: